-Before you start thinking about which colleges to apply to or what you want to study in college, you have to take the steps to get there.
+Before you start thinking about which colleges to apply to or what you want to study in college, you need to take the right steps to get there.
 For many students, this means taking the SAT.

 You may be wondering when to start studying for the SAT.
 If you start too late, you won't get the highest score you're capable of.
 But if you start too early, you might struggle because you haven’t learned all the necessary content yet, plus you could forget things by the time the test rolls around.